MicrosoftDocs/VBA-Docs/api/Excel.modelrelationship.primarykeycolumn.md

 # ModelRelationship.PrimaryKeyColumn property (Excel)

-Contains the [ModelTableColumn Object (Excel)](Excel.modeltablecolumn.md) object (Excel) representing the primary key column in the table on the one side of the one-to-many relationship.
+Contains the [ModelTableColumn object (Excel)](Excel.modeltablecolumn.md) object (Excel) representing the primary key column in the table on the one side of the one-to-many relationship.

 ## Syntax

  _expression_. `PrimaryKeyColumn`

- _expression_ A variable that represents a [ModelRelationship Object (Excel)](Excel.modelrelationship.md) object.
+ _expression_ A variable that represents a [ModelRelationship object (Excel)](Excel.modelrelationship.md) object.

 ## Property value